German Possessive Adjectives (Possessive Adjektive)

 German Possessive Adjectives

-The base form of German possessive adjectives in the nominative case can be seen in Table 1.1:
+The base forms of German possessive adjectives in the nominative case can be seen in Table 1.1.

 my mein meine mein meine